scipion-em/scipion-em-emantomo/README.rst

 =========
 The integrated protocols are:

+1. Tilt series alignment and tomograms reconstruction.

+2. CTF estimation.

+3. Tomogram clipping.

+4. Subtomograms manual picking.

-1. Template matching picking.
+5. Template matching picking.

-2. Average subtomograms.
+6. Average subtomograms.

-3. Subtomograms manual picking.
+7. Subtomograms extraction from the tomograms.

-4. Subtomograms extraction from tomogram.
+8. Subtomograms extraction from the tilt series.

-5. Initial model.
+9. Initial model.

+10. New initial model (from particles extracted from the tilt series).

-6. Subtomograms refinement.
+11. Subtomograms refinement.

+12. New subtomograms refinement (from particles extracted from the tilt series).

+13. New multi-reference classification of subtomograms (from particles extracted from the tilt series).

 =====
 Tests